 We currently have two laboratory-developed tests (LDTs) that are run in our Clinical Laboratory Improvement Amendments (CLIA)-certified and College of American Pathologists (CAP)-accredited clinical laboratory:

 - Quantose IGT™ reflects the degree of impaired glucose tolerance in an individual.
 Impaired glucose tolerance (IGT) is a known risk factor for prediabetes.
-Our test is designed to easily differentiate IGT from normal glucose tolerance with only a single fasting blood draw.
+Our test is designed to easily differentiate IGT from normal glucose tolerance with only a single, fasted blood draw.

 - Liver disease (NASH)

 - Kidney function (GFR)

 We believe that our pipeline diagnostic products could eventually become important clinical tools for the early detection of diseases and provide information that may help health care providers better manage their patients' care.

 All of our clinical diagnostic tests and pipeline products are developed using Metabolon’s proprietary metabolomics technology.
 Our global metabolomics screening technology, the DiscoveryHD4™ platform, enables the rapid discovery of clinically relevant metabolite biomarkers and their efficient translation into clinical practice.
 We believe this technology holds the potential to accelerate the discovery and development of novel laboratory tests and that these tests may advance the management of some major human diseases.